Tephaany/neuron_twitter/README.md

-# Twitter
+# intelora-Twitter
+A Neuron that allows the user to send a tweet on their respective timeline

 ## Synopsis

-This neuron allows you to send a tweet on your timeline.
+Make Intelora send a tweet on your timeline.

 ## Installation
 ```